We may earn affiliate link compensation for products listed below.

 Paper Best clarity, easy cleanup Not reusable, creates waste

-And if you do get these, make sure that they’re dishwasher safe, since they will be harder to clean.
-Choose filters with smooth welds and minimal seams, which are easier to rinse and less likely to develop buildup.
+Choose dishwasher-safe filters with smooth welds and minimal seams.
+These are easier to rinse and less likely to trap oils or residue.

 Capacity & Batch Size